kenballus/url_differential_fuzzing/benchmarking/README.md

 `AnalysisName` is the prefix the resulting analysis files will be saved with

 Each `name` is the name of the test that you want to include in the analysis.
 Each of these must correspond to a completed test in the runs directory.

-### Parser Bug Overlap Analysis

-Outputs the number of bugs shared between every combination of parser enabled in config.py

-Run `python parserOverlap.py name`

-`name` is the name of a completed test which will provide the set of bugs to test.